Daymenion/Unified_MathSolver_InteriorDesigner_MusicGenerator_App/workflows/unified_workflow.md

-# Codeway AI Suite: Unified Workflow Architecture
+# Daymenion AI Suite: Unified Workflow Architecture

 ## Overview

-The Codeway AI Suite is a comprehensive collection of three AI-powered applications that demonstrate the versatility and power of modern AI technologies.
+The Daymenion AI Suite is a comprehensive collection of three AI-powered applications that demonstrate the versatility and power of modern AI technologies.
 Each application addresses different user needs while sharing a common infrastructure and design philosophy.

 ## Applications in the Suite

 ### 1. Nerd AI: Math Problem Solver
-An educational tool that scans and solves math problems, providing step-by-step explanations.
+An educational tool that scans and solves math problems, providing step-by-step explanations with properly formatted mathematical notation.

 ### 2. Interior Design App
-A visualization tool that transforms room photos into different design styles while maintaining the original layout.
+A visualization tool that transforms room photos into different design styles while maintaining the original layout and spatial relationships.

 ### 3. Music Generator
-A creative tool that produces personalized song lyrics and matching cover art based on user preferences.
+A creative tool that produces personalized song lyrics and matching cover art based on user preferences, with structured output and high-quality visuals.

 ## Unified Architecture Diagram

 ```
 ┌───────────────────────────────────────────────────────────────────────────┐
-│                           Codeway AI Suite                                 │
+│                           Daymenion AI Suite                                 │
 │                                                                           │
 │  ┌─────────────┐        ┌─────────────┐        ┌─────────────┐           │
 │  │   Nerd AI   │        │  Interior   │        │   Music     │           │